 Income Tax and Social Security Updates Ease Inflation Pain

-Cost-of-living adjustments to income tax brackets and Social Security payments will help take out some of the sting of inflation.
+Cost-of-living adjustments to income tax brackets and Social Security payments are designed to take out some of the sting of inflation.

 Key Takeaways

-The IRS’ annual adjustment to income tax brackets is about 5.4% in 2024.
+The IRS’ annual adjustment to tax bracket income ranges is about 2.8% in 2025.

 These changes are designed to shield taxpayers and Social Security recipients from the corrosive effects of inflation.